Well g’day from down under :)

 I had roaming activated on the phone so I’ll be posting via the Vodafone Australia network.
 I wasn’t sure if the roaming had been activated in time as I never got the SIM update I was promised but thankfully it appears to have worked.

 Anyway, here I am in Sorrento Perth.
-Its 6:50 am which is a whole 2 hours later then it was when I woke up yesterday morning.
+It’s 6:50 am which is a whole 2 hours later then it was when I woke up yesterday morning.
 Jet lag is a curious thing but I slowly appear to be getting over it.

 Staying at the London Heathrow Hilton was an interesting experience.
 Nice hotel but damn, very expensive.
 The plan was to use the Hilton to reduce the stress of rushing to the airport first thing in the morning.
 The hotel links directly to terminal 4 at Heathrow airport so you can stroll over from your room, check in and then stroll back to your hotel room to relax until about an hour before departure where you can then wonder on back to your departure gate for your flight.

-Only problem was, Singapore Airlines departs from Terminal 3 at Heathrow airport.
+The only problem was, Singapore Airlines departs from Terminal 3 at Heathrow airport.
 Doh!

 So, one train ride to terminal 3, a taxi back to the hotel to check out and a second train ride back to terminal 3 later, we were checked in.